Army deploys drones against bandits in North-West – The Sun Nigeria

 “Communication gap has been reduced to the barest minimum and the bureaucracy associated with demand and supply of logistics has been cut short.

-“We now have seamless communication between us and the Army Headquarters.
-They now have the opportunity of seeing live coverage and reportage of what is going on in Katsina, Zamfara and the other parts of the North-West, where the military is currently engaging the bandits.
+“We now have seamless communication between us and the army headquarters.
+They now have the opportunity of seeing live coverage and reportage of what is going on in Katsina and Zamfara States as well as other parts of the North-West, where the military is currently engaging the bandits.

-“And, we are going to stand by the farmers, no matter how remote their location, deep into the hinterland is; we will provide security for them.
+“And, we are going to stand by the farmers, no matter how remote their location, deep into the hinterland where we will provide security for them.

-“These are the new dynamics we have introduced to the security architecture of the north-western states.
-Where civilian populace stay to carry out their daily activities, our men will patrol the farm areas and other commercial activities.
+“These are the new dynamics we have introduced to the security architecture of the North-Western states; where civilian populace stays to carry out their daily activities, our men will patrol the farm areas and other commercial activities.

 “If they go out in the morning, we are there and as they return in the evening, we are there.”